Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Experiments

 \paragraph{Metrics} We evaluate the performance using the Relative $L^2$ norm between the predicted rollout trajectory \(\hat{\vu}_{*}^{\text{trajectory}} \) and the ground truth \(\vu_{*}^{\text{trajectory}}\): $L^2_\text{test} = \frac{1}{N_\text{test}}\sum_{j \in \text{test} }\frac{||\hat{u}^{\text{trajectory}}_j - u^{\text{trajectory}}_j||_2}{||u^{\text{trajectory}}_j||_2}$.

-\paragraph{Results} As evidenced in \Cref{tab:example_conditioning}, \texttt{Zebra} demonstrates strong overall performance in the one-shot adaptation setting, often surpassing baseline methods that have been trained specifically for this task.
-In more challenging datasets, such as \textit{Burgers}, \textit{Wave-b}, and the 2D cases, \texttt{Zebra} consistently achieves lower relative L2 errors, highlighting its capacity to model complex dynamics effectively.
+\paragraph{Results} As evidenced in \Cref{tab:example_conditioning}, \texttt{Zebra} demonstrates strong overall performance in the one-shot adaptation setting, often surpassing gradient-based adaptation methods.
+For the more challenging datasets, such as \textit{Burgers}, \textit{Wave-b}, and the 2D cases, \texttt{Zebra} consistently achieves lower relative L2 errors, highlighting its capacity to model complex dynamics effectively.
 Notably, \texttt{Zebra} excels in 2D environments, outperforming both CODA and \texttt{[CLS]}ViT and avoiding the divergence issues encountered by CAPE.
 While \texttt{Zebra} performs comparably to CODA on simpler datasets like \textit{Advection} and \textit{Combined}, its overall stability and versatility across a range of scenarios, particularly in 2D settings, highlight its competitiveness.
-Although there is room for improvement in specific cases, such as the \textit{Heat} dataset, \texttt{Zebra} stands out as a reliable and scalable solution for in-context adaptation for parametric PDEs, offering a robust alternative to existing gradient-based methods.
-We further analyze the influence of the number \(n\) of context examples on the rollout performance with \texttt{Zebra}, as illustrated in \Cref{fig:zebra_vs_num_examples}.
-While there is a general decreasing trend—indicating that more context examples tend to reduce rollout loss—there is still noticeable variance in the results.
-This suggests that the relationship between the number of context examples and performance is not perfectly linear.
-We hypothesize that this analysis would benefit from being conducted with more than a single sample per trajectory to ensure more robust estimations.
+Overall, \texttt{Zebra} stands out as a reliable and scalable solution for adaptation for solving parametric PDEs, demonstrating that in-context learning offers a robust alternative to existing gradient-based adaptation methods.
+The ablation study (see \Cref{section:alternative-pretrainings}) highlights an important advantage of \texttt{Zebra}'s generative capabilities.
+When trained deterministically to predict the conditional expectation of the next token, the model accumulates significant error during the autoregressive rollout.
+In contrast, \texttt{Zebra}, trained to model trajectory distributions, can sample from this distribution at inference time, resulting in predictions that are more robust to error accumulation.